 In addition, SDHC services loans funded by the County of San Diego’s Homebuyers and Homeowners Programs such as:

 - Down Payment and Closing Cost Assistance (DCCA)

 If the owner of a property is refinancing a senior mortgage loan, SDHC will subordinate to a rate and term refinance and as long as the senior mortgage loan is seasoned for at least 12 months.

 SDHC will allow reasonable closing costs for the refinance to be added to the new loan amount; however, debts, collections, judgments or additional liens cannot be paid off through the refinance.

-To request a subordination, submit the required documentation specified on the Subordination Submission Instructions and Checklist to email@example.com.
+To request a subordination for City of San Diego loans, submit the required documentation specified on the Subordination Submission Instructions and Checklist to firstname.lastname@example.org.

 The signed Borrower’s Authorization Form must accompany the submission package.